January 11, 2019

 Michelle <3

 P.S.
 A few wedding photos and then… (A few photos of my family and me!
-My husband is active-duty Army and we have two littles age 6 and 4 who enjoy spending time together playing Jenga, dancing, anything-Paw Patrol and reading books).
+My husband is an active-duty Army officer and we have two littles age 7 and 4 who enjoy spending time together playing Jenga, dancing, anything-Paw Patrol and reading books).

 Be the first to comment